OpenSourceEconomics/ada_topics/src/ada_topics/statsmodels_regressions/import_formula/screencast/script.md

-# Script: Inspecting and summarizing data
+# Script: Importing and using the formula interface

 ## Motivation